Pipe bomb causes $40,000 in damage

 The Madison County Sheriff's Department reports, on July 18, Madison County Road & Bridge Supervisor Shannon Spain contacted the department about a damaged John Deere tractor which had been parked on County Road 518 near the Blue Mountain Camp.

-It was then reported that, July 19, Spain contacted the sheriff once again and advised he believed he had found evidence of a possible pipe bomb when the tractor was removed.
+It was then reported that on July 19, Spain contacted the sheriff once again and advised he believed he had found evidence of a possible pipe bomb when the tractor was removed.

 "Deputy (Wendell) Bellew and I responded to the Road & Bridge shop location and examined the damage to the tractor and then to the location where the tractor has been parked on CR 518," McCutcheon said.
 "With evidence that was located and seized, we determined that the damage was caused from some type of incendiary device."